Student Support Services

 - Comprehensive counseling services are available to assist students in exploring career, transfer and vocational goals specific to their development.

 With the option of over 75 degrees and 50 certificates at SBCC, a student often remains undecided on a major.
-Counselors are available to discuss options and give general information on each major offered.
+Academic counselors are available to discuss options and give general information on each major offered.
 They can also provide curriculum guides, and discuss prerequisites and general career information.
-Referrals may be made to the Career Center, or appropriate college and/or community resources.
+Referrals may also be made to the Career Center, or appropriate college and/or community resources.

 Can’t find what you’re looking for?
-Ask a question: www.sbcc.edu/studentservices/files/question
+Ask a question.

 Student Education Plan (SEP)

-A comprehensive SEP should be developed with a counselor during the student’s first semester at SBCC.
+A comprehensive SEP should be developed with an academic counselor during the student’s first semester at SBCC.
 An SEP outlines a suggested course of study for the individual student based on major, transfer plans and sequence of courses.
-Students are encouraged to update their plan each semester or when a change is made to their major, transfer institution or other pertinent objectives.
+Students are encouraged to update their plan each semester or when a change is made to their major, transfer institution or other goals.

-Counselors provide transfer information, such as General Education requirements (IGETC and CSU Breadth), preparation for major courses, general admissions requirements, and information on the UC and CSU systems, as well as California independent and many out-of-state colleges and universities.
-With counselor guidance, students can explore options and create a plan to transfer.
+Academic counselors provide transfer information, such as General Education requirements (IGETC and CSU Breadth), preparation for major courses, general admissions requirements, and information on the UC and CSU systems, as well as California independent and out-of-state colleges and universities.

 Admissions & Records